edwin-jones/discord-reminder-bot/README.md

-# discord-catbot
+# discord-reminder-bot
-A simple bot for discord that will tell you random cat facts
+A simple bot for discord that sets reminders for you.
+A WIP.